omnivector-solutions/osd-documentation/testing/_sources/design/overview.rst.txt

 Slurm Lifecycle Automation
 ##########################

-A short list of lifecycle operations have been thoughtfully currated are as follows.
+A short list of thoughtfully curated lifecycle operations automated by OSD.

 * Adding and removing nodes from a cluster partition